Independent, impartial, and FCA regulated

 Life insurance policies generally only pay out following the death of a policyholder, either in a lump sum or a monthly income.
 But it's not only death that can financially destabilise your family.

-An accident that leaves you permanently disabled, forcing you out of work and often requiring medical treatment, and the modification of your home, can be equally financially catastrophic.
+An accident that leaves you permanently disabled—forcing you out of work, often requiring medical treatment, and necessitating modifications to your home—can be equally financially catastrophic.

 Personal accident cover protects you and your family in case of loss of earnings brought about by serious injury.
 You'll receive a payout in the event of a qualifying incident, which you can use to cover day-to-day expenses that you would be responsible for but are unable to make, and to cover any medical expenses.